f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |lab-3-14|

-Next, lets use the ``PATCH`` method to update our service:
+Next, let's use the ``PATCH`` method to update our service:

 #.
 Click on ``Step 4: PATCH to Modify Service_HTTP``.
 Notice that we are using
    the ``PATCH`` method to the ``/mgmt/shared/appsvcs/declare`` endpoint.
    Review the JSON :guilabel:`Body`.
-Notice that we are sending an array of 3 operations using the RFC6902 JSON Patch format.
+Notice that we are sending an array of three operations using the RFC6902 JSON Patch format.
 The first two operations in the array will update the ``enable`` state to ``true`` for our existing pool members.
 The third operation adds a new Member to the Pool: